paanjes/Data-Analysis-Portfolio/PowerBi Performance report/README.md

 ## README
-This is a simple PowerBI project I completed on a existing dataset
+This is a simple PowerBI project I completed on a public dataset about financial data.